Back to Guides

 **The rates shown for products available from panel lenders via Tiimely Home brokers are current based on information from panel lenders and are subject to change without notice.
 The home loan with the lowest current interest rate is not necessarily the most suitable for your circumstances, you may not qualify for that particular product and the product may not include all the features relevant to you.
 All applications are subject to lender assessment and approval, and eligibility requirements and terms and conditions apply.

-WARNING: The comparison rates are true only for the examples given and may not include all fees and charges.
+WARNING: The comparison rate is true only for the example given and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.
+All interest rates are subject to change without notice.

 Other important information